Acventor/delayed-video-loading/README.md

 ```

 ## Final step
-Import script file and run it
+Download script's file, then import and run it
 ```JS
 import VideosLoader from "./script";